mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 {% include image.html file="sample-loraine.png" max_width="500px" alt="Sample submission from Loraine" img_link=true fig_caption=fig_caption %}

 Loraine's submission was the clear winner as soon as I saw it.
 It was everything I didn't realize I had been looking for the whole time.
-I didn't want intricate; I wanted simple.

 I had led the artists astray by referencing *The Book of Bad Arguments* because in that book, the cartoons are the star of the show.
 In my blog post, I wanted the cartoons to support the text, not the other way around.

-It was by far the simplest of the lot, but it was also the most efficient.
+Loraine's cartoon was by far the simplest, but it was also the most efficient.
 Like elegant code, it communicated the essential idea and eliminated everything else.

+I offered Loraine the job, and she quickly agreed.

 # How I worked with my cartoonist